Children doing gymnastics poses

 Other Classes

-Ninja – Parkour (Co-Ed)
+Ninja Training – Parkour (Co-Ed)

 This is a 60-minute class combining the fundamentals of both Ninja and Parkour disciplines while getting a great workout and having fun!
 Each class uses movement and obstacle courses with an objective of getting from one point to the next using running, climbing, swinging, vaulting, tumbling, jumping, rolling and other tricks, teaching quick light feet, balance, and grip.
 No experience necessary!